 6. In an argument, it’s okay to turn the other cheek sometimes

-7. Grow each other rather than the marriage
+7. Help each other grow instead of just focusing on the marriage

 Help each other grow in the relationship to become better humans, people with bigger hearts.
-If you grow better as a person the whole marriage becomes better and stronger by itself.
+If you grow as a person, your marriage becomes better and stronger by itself.
 In a successful marriage, you grow together.
 This is true for both your personal and professional space.

-Travelling soothes the soul.
+Traveling soothes the soul.
 Every relationship tends to get monotonous in the humdrum of the same place.
 Travel far and if finances permit, travel often.
 Make a budget and a bucket list and explore new places as often as you can.
-Diversify in the culture of the travelled place, meet new people and come back home happier and with a nourished soul.
+Diversify in the culture of the traveled place, meet new people and come back home happier and with a nourished soul.
 It’s a great way to rediscover each other as well.

 9. Don’t throw the D-word in a heated argument

 This is a vital factor that contributes to a successful marriage.
 Never should you, under any circumstances, no matter how heated the argument gets, use divorce as an ultimatum.
 While in a marriage you are willing to work for, the D-word is a Dementor’s kiss.
 Your spouse can react in a way you have never imagined if you use divorce as a final statement of terms.
 Throwing an ultimatum is not a mature way of dealing with a crisis in a marriage.

 10. It’s okay to be vulnerable to your spouse

 Do not be afraid to show your spouse what scares you, what makes you wake up from sleep in sweats, and what triggers your emotions.
 Showing your vulnerability to your spouse doesn’t make you weak.
 It makes the marriage stronger by creating room for your partner to become a source of your strength and vice versa.